hadipourh/AES-VHDL/README.md

 #### Throughput

-According to the synthesis report produced by the ISE Designe Suite, the minimum clock period for our implementation when Artix7-xc7a200t-3-ffg1156 is used as the target device is 3.397 nano seconds.
+According to the synthesis report produced by the ISE Design Suite, the minimum clock period for our implementation when Artix7-xc7a200t-3-ffg1156 is used as the target device is 3.397 nano seconds.
 Therefore the throughput is equal to:
 `128 bits/(10*3.397 ns) = 3.77 Gb/s`.

 ### Synthesis Report (Zynq-xc7z100-2-ffg1156)